sruthiravindra/wordofmouth/src/README.md

 **Add Review:** If a user is logged in, they can leave a review on a worker profile page.
 The review is added to the Firestore collection reviewData, and then Redux updates the state.
 The review list will display a loading icon while the new review is being uploaded, and then the new review is displayed in real time.

+**Distance from user displayed on worker card:** If a user is logged in, their address is geocoded to a set of longitude and latitude coordinates via Google Geocoding API.
+The current user's location is passed down to the worker cards.
+Here, the worker's address is also converted to coordinates, then the distance between the two locations is calculated and displayed in the worker card header.
+If a user is not logged in, the distance just displays as '...'

 # Future Features